carlosmata96/people-recognizer-python/README.md

 >> Used to compare an image of an unknown person with stored records.

 # Parameters of parameter.py

+### parameter.py
+Parameters to edit before using the commands, contains the connection to the mongo server, database, the collection and the maximum tolerance value to recognize a person.

 >URL_MONGO
 >> URL connection for connect  recognition system with it respective storage .